 Weights:

-For those unfamiliar with imperial weights, 1 hundredweight (cwt) is 112 pounds (lb) or 4 quarters (qtr).
-1 qtr is therefore 28 lb.
-20cwt=1 ton, and an imperial ton is approximately the same as a metric tonne.
-The smallest bells in the tower are therefore about a quarter of a ton in weight, and the largest is over one and a quarter tons, or about the same as a medium-sized family car.
+For those unfamiliar with imperial weights, one hundredweight (cwt) is 112 pounds (lb), just over 50 kg.
+Four quarters (qtr) make one hudredweight.
+One quarter is 28 lb (12.7 kg).
+20cwt=1 imperial ton, and an imperial ton is approximately the same as a metric tonne.
+The smallest bells in the tower are therefore about a quarter of a ton in weight, and the largest is over one and a quarter tons, or about the same as a small family car.